kevinghst/spaceship_submit/readme.md

 The metric for the model is AP at an IOU threshold of 0.7, for at least 1000 random samples, with the default generation parameters (see `main.py`).

 **Evaluation Criteria:**
-* Model metric, score as high as you can while being under 2 million trainable parameters.
-Please streamline the parameters where possible.
-The average AP for this take-home's submissions is 0.7.
+* Model metric, score as high as you can while being under 2 million trainable parameters. **The average submitted AP for this assignment is 0.7**.
 * Model architecture
 * Loss function
 * Code readability and maintainability, please follow general python conventions